Sequence learning in Associative Neuronal-Astrocytic Network: Discussion

-In this paper, we presented a biologically plausible astrocytic-neural network, where astrocytes were sufficient to trigger transitions between stored memories.
-By injecting a ``fast'' \(Ca^{2+}\) triggered current in the postsynaptic neuron, astrocytes modulated the neural activity into coherent, predictable patterns across time, sharpening a particular input to our memory and recalling a learned memory sequence.
-The ability of astrocytes to modulate neuronal excitability and synaptic strength can have several immediate applications to systems neuroscience and artificial intelligence.
+Here, we present a neuronal-astrocytic Hopfield-type network and mathematically derive the dynamics of the interactions between neurons and astrocytes to effectively transition between memories.
+Building from the bottom-up a computational role for astrocytes, our work got inspired by the last decade of memory-related glial research and the recent studies on the fast signaling taking place between astrocytes and neurons; it was also qualitatively evaluated by studies on memory impairment.
+We demonstrated how astrocytes were sufficient to trigger transitions between stored memories.
+By injecting a ``fast'' \(Ca^{2+}\) triggered current in the postsynaptic neuron, astrocytes modulated the neuronal activity into coherent, predictable patterns across time, sharpening a particular input and, thereby, recalling a learned memory sequence.
+This ability of astrocytes to modulate neuronal excitability and synaptic strength can have several implications, both theoretical and practical, for neuromorphic algorithms.

+On the theory side, Sompolinsky et al showed mathematically that the introduction of "slow-synapses"—synapses that perform a running average of pre-synaptic input using a weighting function $w(t-\tau)$ would stabilize the sequence of memories \cite{RN206}.
+The authors were able to show this quite generally, placing only a few requirements on the choice of $w(t-\tau)$.
+Here, we showed how the time delay,$\tau$, emerges naturally out of the dynamics of \(Ca^{2+}\) dependent gliotransmission, as constrained by experimental data.
+Formally, the dynamics of our biomimetic approach are mathematically equivalent to the case where: $w(t-\tau)=\delta(t-\tau)$, where $\delta(t)$ is the delta function.
+Interestingly enough, these results demonstrate how biologically plausible models of cellular processes identified in recent brain studies, may provide a mechanistic explanation for theoretical analyses conducted at the network scale, decades ago.